-still largely unknown and it lacks any known functional domains except a low-complexity region.
-In addition, the protein is not homologous with any known protein family.
-HYLS1 has orthologs among other species with a conserved polypeptide domain where the mutation site is located.
+still largely unknown and it lacks any known functional domains except a low-complexity region.4 In addition, the protein is not homologous with any known protein family.^{1,4} HYLS1 has orthologs among other species with a conserved polypeptide domain where the mutation site is located.4

-The factors that drive the robustness and evolvability of proteins are still largely unknown.
-Abrusan et al. suggests that that different secondary structural elements of proteins (helices and strands) differ in their ability to tolerate mutations, and further demonstrates that it is caused by differences in the number of non-covalent residue interactions within these secondary structural units.
-Based on those observations, human missense mutations that perturb secondary structure are more likely to be pathogenic than those that do not.
-The results of my computational study are in direct agreement.
+The factors that drive the robustness and evolvability of proteins are still largely unknown.17 Abrusan et al. suggests that different secondary structural elements of proteins (helices and strands) differ in their ability to tolerate mutations, and further demonstrates that it is caused by differences in the number of non-covalent residue interactions within these secondary structural units.^{17,18} Based on those observations, human missense mutations that perturb secondary structure are more likely to be pathogenic than those that do not.
+The results of my computational study are in direct agreement.^{14,17}

-Aspartic acid is bulky and negatively charged, whereas Glycine is the smallest amino acid with a neutral charge, facilitating turns in the polypeptide backbone.
+Aspartic acid is bulky and negatively charged, whereas glycine is the smallest amino acid with a neutral charge, facilitating turns in the polypeptide backbone.19

-It is a well-studied phenomenon that certain amino acids are found more frequently in alpha helices (alanine, leucine, glutamic acid) while others are much less frequent (proline, glycine, aspartic acid).
-Alanine has been shown to have the highest helix forming propensity and glycine, the lowest.
-This strongly supports the findings that the Asp211Gly mutation in HYLS1 significantly disrupts the formation and stabilization of helix9.
+It is a well-studied phenomenon that certain amino acids are found more frequently in alpha helices (alanine, leucine, glutamic acid) while others are much less frequent (proline, glycine, aspartic acid).20 Alanine has been shown to have the highest helix-forming propensity and glycine, the lowest.20 This strongly supports the findings that the Asp211Gly mutation in HYLS1 significantly disrupts the formation and stabilization of helix 9.
 The destabilization of helix9 may trigger random coil transition of an alpha helix.
-Glycine, with no side chain, is a helix-breaker because backbone rotation is so unconstrained.
+Glycine, with no side chain, is a helix-breaker because backbone rotation is so unconstrained.^{20,21}

-Alpha helices are primarily stabilized by a favorable enthalpic contribution of 1 kcal/mol per residue from the formation of the backbone hydrogen bonds, van der Waals forces and side chain interactions that are more favorable in the helix than the coil.
+Alpha helices are primarily stabilized by a favorable enthalpic contribution of 1 kcal/mol per residue from the formation of the backbone hydrogen bonds, van der Waals forces and side chain interactions that are more favorable in the helix than the coil.20

-The randomly coiled state is greatly favored by conformational entropy.
-The entropic cost of fixing the backbone dihedral angles in forming an alpha helix is in the range of 1.5 - 2 kcal/mol at 25°C. If the alpha helix is composed of alanine, the favorable interactions prevail, and the helix is more stable than the coil, but if the a-helix is composed of glycine, the unfavorable interactions prevail and the helix.
+The randomly coiled state is greatly favored by conformational entropy.^{17,21} The entropic cost of fixing the backbone dihedral angles in forming an alpha helix is in the range of 1.5 - 2 kcal/mol at 25°C.20 If the alpha helix is composed of alanine, the favorable interactions prevail, and the helix is more stable than the coil, but if the alpha helix is composed of glycine, the unfavorable interactions prevail and the coil is more stable than the helix.21